Everest Base Camp Weather

 The monsoon/Summer season in Everest base camp is the season of rain, fog, thunder, and mist in Nepal that falls from June to August.
 Even though the temperature gets 28°C in the daytime at Everest Base Camp, it’s still the bad season for trekking.
 You may ask why.

-Because weather in this season can be quite unpredictable and you shouldn’t challenge the weather in this season.
+Because weather in this season can be quite unpredictable you shouldn’t challenge the weather in this season.
 At the time of monsoon season, the wind blows at 16km/hrs and even more.
 Similarly, the main thing that affects trekking is the path.
-Because, the path will be blocked by snow and there will be no flights due to weather, and you won’t reach any near Everest Base Camp.
+Because the path will be blocked by snow there will be no flights due to weather, and you won’t reach any near Everest Base Camp.

 Everest Base Camp weather in June: